isomerpages/moe-pasirrissec/announcements/media/_posts/2026-02-10-post-Subject Banding.md

 image: ""
 variant: markdown
 ---
+#### **Our staff and students were featured in the news regarding their school experiences with the implementation of full SBB on 8 Jan 2025**

 **Click [here](https://youtu.be/bTGMBlxhyNc) to watch the video by Channel 5 News.**

 **Click [here](https://youtu.be/OyifjH2KOWA) to watch the video by Channel News Asia.**